johnbroaddusivccv/pythonSetup/README.md

 ```bash
 python ––version
 ```
-When using python its important to create a virtual enviroment.
+When using python it's important to create a virtual enviroment.
 A virtual enviroment is a tool that helps to keep dependencies required by different projects separate by isolation.

 To create a virtual enviroment bash the following.
 * on windows 10